basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

   is relatively short compared to the `leeway_seconds` value.
 This can result in the manifest objects reaching a size that can negatively impact system performance.
 The default value is `unlimited`.
+* `gc_batch_size` --- This option represents the size used for paginating the results of the secondary index query.
+The default value is 1000.

 <div class="note"><div class="title">Deprecated Configurations</div>
-While Riak CS 2.0.0 still allows the configuration of `gc_paginated_indexes` and `gc_batch_size`, it is strongly recommended that these settings not be used.
-The have been deprecated, and <em>will be removed</em> in the next major release.
+While Riak CS 2.0.0 still allows the configuration of `gc_paginated_indexes`, it is strongly recommended that these settings not be used.
+This setting has been deprecated, and <em>will be removed</em> in the next major release.
 </div>

 ## Other Riak CS Settings